 The Art of Caulking Cabinets

-When painting cabinets (especially white and whenever possible), take extra steps to fill cracks and seams in the wood.
+When painting kitchen cabinets (especially white or whenever possible) take extra steps to fill cracks and seams.

 Caulking Pros & Cons: